TrueSparrowSystems/openapi-test-suite/README.md

-### DRY test framework

-> Automation to generate automation test suite driven by OpenAPI specification.
-Start API testing and its response behaviour just using OpenAPI.json file.

-### Project Name

-> Openapi Test Suite
+# Openapi Test Suite

-### Getting Started

-These instructions will help you install and run openapi-test-suite module.

-### Objective
+## Objective

-In a fast-paced and big project involving many APIs, it takes significant efforts to test and maintain them all manually.
-It becomes cumbersome to test these APIs against every possible combination of parameters.
-This module overcomes the stated problem by automatically testing every API and its parameters listed in openapi specification.

-### Usage

-A framework to generate an automation suite to test response behaviour and parameters of APIs:
-- Test cases are generated for every possible combination of parameters.
-These correct/incorrect values are generated based on the mandatoriness and type of parameters.

-- Response validations
-    - for success response, response entities are validated.
-    - for error response, parameter level errors are validated.

-### Prerequisites

-Implementation of OpenAPI Specification in your Nodejs project.

-### Instantiation
+This package aims to solve the following two problems:
+1. Maintenance is a big problem to solve in any test suite.
+As the APIs evolve at a fast pace, maintenance becomes more difficult.
+2. Usually when negative test cases are written, all combinations of parameters are not covered.
+Writing all the combinations manually is difficult and gets neglected.

+We solve point 1, by consuming the openapi.json file to generate test cases.
+Openapi.json is auto-generated using a generator script, as described in this [blog](https://plgworks.com/blog/dry-api-docs-and-validations/).

+To solve point 2, we use the cartesian product of all possible example values for each parameter to get to the set of all negative test cases.

+## Approach
+- For each route, we figure out the possible values (correct as well as incorrect) for each parameter.
+Now, we take the cartesian product of these sets, to get all possible combinations of parameters.
+Correctness of the values is based on the paramter type and paramter constraints (future scope, not in current version) given in openapi.js
+- For all the incorrect combinations, we fire API calls and check whether the API response has the correct param level error.

+## Initialize and run tests

 ```
-In node console,
-    openApiObj = require('/config/openapi.json');
+    const openApiObj = require('/config/openapi.json');
-    ApiTestSuite = require('/openapi-test-suite/index.js');
+    const ApiTestSuite = require('/openapi-test-suite/index.js');
-    serverIndex = 0; // Specify the server index (Local, Test or Production)
+    const serverIndex = 0; // Index of the server (to be hit) from the servers block of openapi.json

+    // Run tests
     new ApiTestSuite(openApiObj, serverIndex).runTest();
 ```

-### Example
+### Examples
 In node console, try this:
 ```
 openapiObj = {